zubinchopra/portaldocs/portal-sdk/templates/portalfx-extension-pricing-tier.md

 Sample Spec

- {"gitdown": "include-section", "file": "../../../src/SDK/Framework.Tests/TypeScript/Tests/HubsExtension/SpecPickerV3/Mock.ts", "section": "config#sampleSpec"}
+ gitdown": "include-section", "file": "../../../src/SDK/Framework.Tests/TypeScript/Tests/HubsExtension/SpecPickerV3/Mock.ts", "section": "config#sampleSpec"}

 Sample Features

- {"gitdown": "include-section", "file": "../../../src/SDK/Framework.Tests/TypeScript/Tests/HubsExtension/SpecPickerV3/Mock.ts", "section": "config#sampleFeature"}
+ gitdown": "include-section", "file": "../../../src/SDK/Framework.Tests/TypeScript/Tests/HubsExtension/SpecPickerV3/Mock.ts", "section": "config#sampleFeature"}

 Sample Resource Map

- {"gitdown": "include-section", "file": "../../../src/SDK/Framework.Tests/TypeScript/Tests/HubsExtension/SpecPickerV3/Mock.ts", "section": "config#sampleResourceMap"}
+ gitdown": "include-section", "file": "../../../src/SDK/Framework.Tests/TypeScript/Tests/HubsExtension/SpecPickerV3/Mock.ts", "section": "config#sampleResourceMap"}

 For the resourceIds in the resource map, you'll need to cooridanate with billing to add any new resource ids in your spec picker.
 The `default` resource map will be used if no region is specified as part of the spec picker blade inputs.